catherine-m-breen/snowhardness/README.md

   - treecanoycover.R: identifies tree canopy for each camera (covariates)
   - find_lag.R: calculates lag from snow hardness model

-The following data folder contains data used in analysis:
-- fdata_tdata_snowDensity_fromR.csv -- cleaned field data from 2023 field season

 The following folder(s) is for reference only:
 - old_scripts: former scripts using during initial stages of analysis (for reference only)